TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 **How can I achieve a better Performance Optimisation, while maintaining costs?**

 If we're looking at a geographically dispersed audience, and need to reduce connection times, I'd go in for the Edge-Optimised API Gateway.
-With Regional API Gateway, the requests traverse through the public internet.
-While with an Edge-optimised API gateway, the API requests travel through the CloudFront Points of Presence (PoP), before hitting the regional endpoint.
-This is a simpler, and an effective solution, with minimal costs & configuration.
-If I need more control over the routing logic/ global load balancing, and and more concrned about the DR Capabilities, Multiple Regional API Endpoints with Route 53 Latency-Based Routing would be my alternative here.
+With Regional API Gateway, the requests traverse through the public internet, and then reach the regional endpoint.
+While with an Edge-optimised API gateway, the API requests travel through the CloudFront Points of Presence (PoP), before hitting the API Endpoint.
+The first one is thus a simpler, and an effective solution, with minimal costs & configuration.
+If I need more control over the routing logic, or global load balancing, and I'm more concerned about the DR Capabilities, the latter, Multiple Regional API Endpoints with Route 53 Latency-Based Routing would be my alternative here.

-Shifting our focus now to the NoSQL Table, DAX (DynamoDB Accelerator) wouldn't be something we'd be taking about here.
+DAX (DynamoDB Accelerator) wouldn't be something we'd be taking about here.
 Caching would be ideal in cases where we need to optimise read-performance / access to some frequent data.
 Introducing caching in a real-time application doesn't serve the purpose - we'd be introducing unnecessary complexities and costs, without achieving something fruitful.
 Features like Auto-Scaling, Provisioned Throughput, have already been incorporated here.

+If the chat application spans multiple AWS regions, I would consider using DynamoDB Global Tables for multi-region replication, for ensuring low-latency access for users across the globe.

+A consistent high-volume read/write traffic would be a signal for me to explore DynamoDB batch operations.
+Particularly, for bulk write or delete operations, such as managing multiple connections in the ConnectHandler and DisconnectHandler Lambda functions.
+For individual, sporadic requests, where the application rarely receives bursts of traffic, the system would need to wait for a certain number of requests to accumulate before processing them together.
+In a scenario with sporadic requests, this delay might be noticeable.
+Not recommended for applications with low, sporadic traffic.

-Also if I'm looking at a cost-efficient architecture , I would monitor and adjust Provisioned / Reserved Concurrency (Lambda) & DynamoDB throughput based on real-time demand - through Performance Insights / CW.
+I would monitor and adjust Provisioned / Reserved Concurrency (Lambda) & DynamoDB throughput based on real-time demand - through Performance Insights / CW.
 This would help reduce unnecessary standing costs for over-provisioning.

 **What operational efficiencies can be introduced?**